 “We are very grateful to the Horizon Foundation for providing funding for one of our most successful programs that has received accolades from students, teachers and parents,” said Daniel Hoffman, co-principal investigator of NJHKI and professor in the Department of Nutritional Sciences.
 “The Rutgers Culture of Health School Program is an excellent program that really educates, entertains and helps students begin to work towards being more healthy and fit.”

-“Horizon is pleased to support the important work being done by Rutgers NJ Healthy Kids Initiative and the Department of Family and Community Health Sciences to foster a culture of health in children across the state,” said Jonathan R. Pearson, executive director of the Horizon Foundation for New Jersey.
+“Horizon is pleased to support the important work being done by Rutgers New Jersey Healthy Kids Initiative and the Department of Family and Community Health Sciences to foster a culture of health in children across the state,” said Jonathan R. Pearson, executive director of the Horizon Foundation for New Jersey.

 Rutgers Culture of Health School Program is designed to foster and promote healthy lifestyles in today’s youth in the context of physical activity and nutrition education as a means to increase physical and nutritional literacy.
 The program aims to positively influence the social and cultural determinants of health to which children naturally relate and find empowering.